iamrito/ML-Project/README.md

 EE769: INTRODUCTION TO MACHINE LEARNING: COURSE PROJECT SUBMISSION
 (Amrit Kumar Muduli, Mahera Mulla, P T Cherishma)

-The automated recognition of handwritten alphabets and digits is a largely studied problem which connects the ﬁelds of Computer Vision and Machine Learning and has many applications in real life.
+The automated recognition of handwritten alphabets and digits is of paramount importance in the present day world.
+This problem which connects the ﬁelds of Computer Vision and Machine Learning has many applications in real life.
 The aim of this project is to implement a handwritten digit and alphabet recognition system using convolutional neural networks (CNNs).
-The CNN proposed here is experimented on the well-known MNIST data set for digit recognition and UCI Machine Learning Repository for alphabets.

 This submission contains the following files.